fperearodriguez/bookinfo-extddbb/README.md

 ## Case 1: Egress TCP using Service Entry.
 TCP routing from sidecar to egress and from egress to external service.
 ### Explanation
 Ratings application consumes external MySQL databases ([Ratings config here](./examples/bookinfo/bookinfo-ratings-v2-mysql.yaml)).
 This application will connect to _mysql.external_ host, which will be resolved by the Service Entry object.
 Then, the Service Entry object will route the traffic to two different external databases with different weight 80/20 (the application does not know that it is connecting to two different databases).
+Also, the ratings-custom application consumes a MySQL database too ([Ratings-custom config here](./examples/bookinfo/custom/bookinfo-ratings-v2-mysql_custom.yaml)).

 ### App diagram
 The traffic flow is: